|Tom certainly got it right when he captured this Black Browed Albatross chick with what appears to be a smile.|

 |It was stunning to see all these Albatross atop these pods in their massive nesting grounds.|

-In our enthusiasm to present our photos and with the sketchy Wi-Fi signal, we failed to mention any information about the Falkland Islands.
-Here’s a bit of information from the ship’s newsletter, to fill in the blanks:
+We failed to mention any information about the Falkland Islands in our enthusiasm to present our photos and with the sketchy Wi-Fi signal.
+Here’s a bit of data from the ship’s newsletter, to fill in the blanks:

 |A preening chick on the nest.|